 “Fitting” means appropriate.
 The marriage relationship is very much

-like the relationship of Jesus with His Father, who willingly submitted to His
+like the relationship between Jesus and His Father, who willingly submitted to His

 authority.
 We know the Father doesn’t always ask His Son to do things that are